KilledByAPixel/SpaceHuggers/README.md

 # How To Play
 - Use D-Pad or WASD to move
 - Z or Left click to shoot
-- X or middle click - Roll - breif invulnurabilty, does melee damage, and puts out fire.
+- X or middle click - Roll - breif invulnurabilty, does melee damage, boots, and puts out fire.
 - C or right click - Grenade - 3 per life, use wisely.
+- Kill all enemies to complete the level.
+There is a radar on the bottom of the screen.
-- You can also use a Xbox style controller, connect up to 4 for co-op play.
+- You can also use a Xbox style controller, connect up to 4 for co-op play!

 # Features
 - Custom game engine written during the compo I will release separatly soon.